Interested in our MS program?

 • Your application will not be processed until ALL required material has been received.
 International applicants should note carefully the extra documents they are required to submit.

-• Once your documents have been received and verified, and assuming you meet the minimum requirements outlined on the GAPE website, your application is forwarded to the department Graduate Committee for consideration.
+• Once your documents have been received and verified by GAPE, and assuming you meet the minimum requirements outlined on the GAPE website, your application is forwarded to the department Graduate Committee for consideration.

 • Please note that we DO require the GRE (although some campus websites may not say this).